pabloj2001/ezsharp-compiler/README.md

 ```bash
 cargo run -- <path-to-ezsharp-file>
 ```
-Or you can run the compiled binary for the current release directly:
+Or you can run the compiled binary for the current release directly (tested on Windows 11 x86-64 only):
 ```bash
 ./releases/ezsharp_compiler.exe <path-to-ezsharp-file>
 ```

-Curently, the compiler only outputs the tokens found during Lexical Analysis.
+Currently, the compiler only outputs the tokens found during Lexical Analysis.
 The output is logged to a file called `tokens.log` in a directory called `logs` in the root of the project.
 Any errors found during Lexical Analysis are also logged to a file called `lexical_errors.log` in the same directory.

 This directory can be changed by providing the `--log-folder` option to the compiler:
 ```bash